Bryan Rust: Back-to-back Stanley Cup runs

-Following the Stanley Cup win, it was revealed that Rust had played through a broken finger in Game 6, but a more complicated injury delayed his return for the 2016–17 season.
+Following the Stanley Cup win, it was revealed that Rust had played through a broken finger in game six, but a more complicated injury delayed his return for the 2016–17 season.
 Rust missed the entirety of the Penguins' preseason games but returned to the team's practice on October 12, 2016.
 He made his season debut a few days later on October 18 against the Montreal Canadiens.
 While he was originally expected to play on the right wing of Malkin, he ended up spending most of the season on Nick Bonino's line or with Sidney Crosby and Conor Sheary.
-On December 5, 2016, Rust first recorded his first career hat-trick in an 8–5 win over the Ottawa Senators.
+On December 5, 2016, Rust recorded his first career hat-trick in an 8–5 win over the Ottawa Senators.
 While Rust would remain healthy for the first half of the season following his original injury, he missed large parts of the second half of the season due to an injury in February 2017.
 The injury occurred after he crashed into the net during a game against the Colorado Avalanche on February 9.
 At the time of the injury, Rust had accumulated 12 goals and 13 assists through 50 games.
 He subsequently missed 20 games before returning to the Penguins lineup on March 24 against the New York Islanders.
 Rust returned to the Penguins lineup with nine games remaining in the regular season and finished with 15 goals and 13 assists through 57 games.

 Rust raising his second Stanley Cup with the Penguins in 2017.